thejiral/Separator-filtration_system/README.md

 Insert a 6mm magnet in the central hole and make sure it is point the right way so that it attracts the counterpart on the respective module.

-The maget holders are then installed in the profile by first pushing in the side parts in and in between the magnet holder as shown in the image below:
+The maget holders are then installed in the profile by first pushing in the side parts and in between the magnet holder as shown in the image below:

 ![profile-magnet0](https://github.com/thejiral/Separator-filtration_system/assets/62755624/1ddf7919-5be3-42ab-8c7e-d748f51836f2)